Multilingualism: Europe

-In multilingual countries such as Belgium (Dutch, French, and German), Finland (Finnish and Swedish), Switzerland (German, French, Italian and Romansh), Luxembourg (Luxembourgish, French and German) or Spain (Spanish, Catalan, Basque and Galician), it is common to see employees mastering two or even three of those languages.
+In multilingual countries such as Belgium (Dutch, French, and German), Finland (Finnish and Swedish), Switzerland (German, French, Italian, and Romansh), Luxembourg (Luxembourgish, French, and German), Spain (Spanish, Catalan, Basque, and Galician), and Malta (Maltese, English, and Italian), it is common to see people who have mastered two or even three of their country's chief languages.

 Many minor Russian ethnic groups, such as Tatars, Bashkirs and others, are also multilingual.
-Moreover, with the beginning of compulsory study of the Tatar language in Tatarstan, there has been an increase in its level of knowledge of the Russian-speaking population of the republic.
+Moreover, with the beginning of the compulsory study of the Tatar language in Tatarstan, there has been an increase in knowledge of Tatar among the natively Russian-speaking population of the republic.

-Continued global diversity has led to an increasingly multilingual workforce.
-Europe has become an excellent model to observe this newly diversified labor culture.
-The expansion of the European Union with its open labor market has provided opportunities both for well-trained professionals and unskilled workers to move to new countries to seek employment.
+Continued global diversity has led to an increasingly multilingual population.
+Europe has become an excellent model to observe this newly diversified culture.
+The expansion of the European Union with its open labour market has provided opportunities both for well-trained professionals and unskilled workers to move to new countries to seek employment.
 Political changes and turmoil have also led to migration and the creation of new and more complex multilingual workplaces.
-In most wealthy and secure countries, immigrants are found mostly in low paid jobs but also, increasingly, in high-status positions.
+In most wealthy and secure countries, immigrants are found mostly in low-paid jobs but also, increasingly, in high-status positions.